-Youthful Reflections prefers local anesthesia with, or without, conscious sedation for blepharoplasty procedures because it is a safer and more cost-effective alternative to the general anesthesia.
+Youthful Reflections prefers local anesthesia with or without conscious sedation for blepharoplasty procedures because it is a safer and more cost-effective alternative to general anesthesia.

 In other practices, blepharoplasty is often performed under general anesthesia.
-With general anesthesia, the patient will be completely asleep and unaware of the surroundings, and will not respond to any stimuli.
-It is Dr. Boggess’ opinion that general anesthesia unnecessarily increases the risk and the cost of the procedure and prolongs recovery.
+With general anesthesia, the patient will be completely asleep and unaware of the surroundings and will not respond to any stimuli.
+Dr. Boggess believes that general anesthesia unnecessarily increases the risk and cost of the procedure and prolongs recovery.
 At Youthful Reflections, we have a perfect safety record performing blepharoplasty without the need for general anesthesia.

-All in all, an upper blepharoplasty will be a quick procedure.
-You will likely experience some bruising and swelling, but these side effects will typically resolve in 10 – 14 days.
-Most people can return to normal activities within one week.
+You will likely experience some bruising and swelling afterward, but these side effects typically resolve in 10 to 14 days.
+Most people can return to normal activities within 1 week.

-If you’re interested in receiving an upper blepharoplasty and want to know if you’re a suitable candidate for the procedure, give Youthful Reflections a call today to schedule your consultation!
+If you’re interested in upper blepharoplasty and want to know if you’re a suitable candidate for eyelid surgery, contact our Nashville facial plastic surgery practice online or call today to schedule your consultation!